remtests/Pixilart-Image-Importer/INSTALLATION_TUTORIAL.md

 ### 1. Download the ZIP file

-Download the extension's `.zip` file to your computer.
+Download the `pixilart Image Importer.zip` file to your computer.

 ### 2. Extract the ZIP file

-Locate the downloaded ZIP file and extract it.
+Locate the `Pixilart Image Importer ZIP` file and extract it.

 * **Windows:** Right-click the ZIP file → **Extract All...**
 * **macOS:** Double-click the ZIP file.